bahmutov/testing-d3-with-benv/README.md

 1. Drawing function `drawBars` raises an exception without data argument.
 2. The drawing does create the correct number of bar DIV nodes

-I picked [gt](https://github.com/bahmutov/gt) because I wrote it, it has good support for async testing, and it has built-in code coverage by default.
+I picked [gt](https://github.com/bahmutov/gt) because it has good async test support and built-in code coverage by default.
 The tests will use [QUnit](http://qunitjs.com/) TDD syntax.
-Before each test we will initialize the DOM environment using benv, which requires an async code execution. gt supports async functions that return a promise object.
+Before each test we will initialize the DOM environment using benv, which requires an async code execution.
+GT supports async module setup functions that return promises.

 ### test environment